Shader Library · Last updated May 2026

 Do shaders work at 4K?

 Yes.
 Every shader in the RenderWave library is performance-tested for 4K60 on Apple Silicon M2 or newer.
-Heavier 3D / raymarched shaders may dip on entry-tier hardware — the Studio+ tier badge calls those out.
+Heavier geometric, space, or multipass shaders may need more headroom on entry-tier hardware.